PrincetonUniversity/AutoSVA/README.md

 ## Quickstart tutorial.
 Reproduce the steps.
-The tutorial is 14 minutes and it is available at https://www.youtube.com/watch?v=Gb5wT1D7dxU.
-In the tutorial we create a Formal Property Verification (FPV) testbench for a FIFO queue.
+In the [14 minute Youtube tutorial](https://www.youtube.com/watch?v=Gb5wT1D7dxU) we create a Formal Property Verification (FPV) testbench for a FIFO queue.
 We show step by step how to generate it by adding 3 lines of code of annotations and simply pressing the play button. **Our transaction abstraction is applicable to many more modules, and out explicit annotations provide flexibility of names and interface styles, e.g. we support annotating when interfaces use structs, or when transactions do not seem obvious at first.**

 ### Commands used
     export DUT_ROOT=$PWD/quickstart